 Road fatality data from the Department of Infrastructure, Regional Development and Cities shows that in 2019 there were 1,188 road deaths (This is 4.7% more than the same period in 2018).
 Overall, more Australians have died in traffic accidents than in both world wars and the Vietnam War combined.
 Car crash fatalities peaked in 1970 at 3,798 and dropped to 1,154 in 2014 thanks to factors like improved car safety, driver education, law enforcement and better road design.

 So what are the most common kinds of injuries you’re likely to sustain in a motor vehicle accident?
 And how do you make a claim for compensation?

-Common Injuries in Motor Vehicle Accidents
+Common Injuries from Motor Vehicle Accidents

-These can include post-traumatic stress disorder (PTSD), anxiety, depression and a phobia of car travel.
+Car accident injuries are not always physical – the psychological trauma of the accident can have significant and long lasting impacts for some people.
+Psychological injuries can include post-traumatic stress disorder (PTSD), anxiety, depression and a phobia of car travel.